NVIDIA/VideoProcessingFramework/README.md

 the `NVIDIA_DRIVER_CAPABILITIES` environment variable in the container or the `--gpus` command line parameter (e.g.
 `docker run -it --rm --gpus 'all,"capabilities=compute,utility,video"' nvidia/cuda:12.1.0-base-ubuntu22.04`).

-Please note that some examples have additional dependencies https://github.com/NVIDIA/VideoProcessingFramework/blob/73a14683a17c8f1c7fa6dd73952f8813bd34a11f/setup.py#L26-L31 that need to be installed via pip.
+Please note that some examples have additional dependencies that need to be installed via pip (`pip install .[samples]`).
 Samples using PyTorch will require an optional extension which can be installed via
 ```bash
 pip install src/PytorchNvCodec  # install Torch extension if needed (optional), requires "torch" to be installed before
 ```